All About Renee Reyes

 Do you live full-time as a woman?

-Tried almost everything not to transition...DRAG, invested ions in gender counseling, spent years as a weekend-warrior, developed a large web presence...all in the name of trying to find a way to survive my transgender leanings without transition.
-I always felt the optimal path for a person with gender dysphasia was somewhere between two genders.
+Tried everything not to transition...DRAG, invested ions in gender counseling, spent many years as a weekend-warrior, developed a large web presence...all in the name of attempting to survive my transgender leanings without transition.
+I always felt the optimal path for gender dysphasia was somewhere between two genders.
 Alas, I never found that path.

 Still, I've never been happier since I completed my transition.

 That wasn't fun-filled.